 Drive to the Gold Coast straight after checking out of your hotel.

-- Visit one or two Gold Coast Theme Parks, with one of them being Sea World.
-Watch the entertaining dolphin show.
-Take a tourist helicopter ride over the Gold Coast strip.
-If you’re young at heart, visit a waterslide park in the afternoon.
+- Visit one or two Gold Coast Theme Parks like Sea World.
+Go and watch an entertaining dolphin show.
+Take a tourist helicopter ride over the Gold Coast strip, and if you are young of heart, have fun at a waterslide park in the afternoon.

-- Visit a few of the beaches and some of the chic beachside suburbs, including Surfers Paradise.
+- Spend time at some of the chic beachside suburbs, including Surfers Paradise.

 - Visit Burleigh Heads Beach and Rainbow Bay.